-Vehicles are prohibited from parking in any hourly/daily pay parking lot or deck, without prior authorization from the Department of Public Safety Transportation and Parking, for more than 15 concurrent days without moving from the space.
+Vehicles are prohibited from parking in any hourly/daily pay parking lot or deck, without prior authorization from the Department of Transportation and Parking, for more than 15 concurrent days without moving from the space.
 If any Vehicle continues to remain parked without moving from such parking space 5 days after having been ticketed for this parking violation, such Vehicle shall be deemed abandoned and subject to impoundment procedures in accordance with Section 7.3.
 If the Vehicle is impounded, the owner shall be responsible for both the towing fees and the parking fee for such hourly/day pay parking lot or deck for the applicable number of days.

 1. Dogwood Parking Deck.
 The Dogwood Parking Deck is primarily reserved for UNC Hospitals patient services.
 In order to legally park in this deck, University-affiliated faculty members, staff employees and students must be a bona-fide patient or visitor of UNC Hospitals and display an approved permit.
-Employees and students displaying valid S11 or

-PDV permits may park in the Dogwood Parking Deck solely on the 4th and 5th levels and between the hours of 2:30 p.m and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
+Employees and students displaying valid S11 or PDV permits may park in the Dogwood Parking Deck solely on the 4th and 5th levels and between the hours of 2:30 p.m and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
+The UNC Park and Ride permit, HAPDV, and all other South Campus commuter permits are valid on the 4th and 5th levels and between the hours of 5:00 p.m and 9:30 a.m., Monday through Friday and permits are valid on the 4th and 5th levels and between the hours of form the dub of the unit of the tevels and between the hours of form and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
 The UNC Park and Ride permit, HAPDV, and all other South Campus commuter permits are valid on the 4th and 5th levels and between the hours of 5:00 p.m and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
-The maximum daily parking fee for the Dogwood Parking Deck listed in Section 3-4 may be changed from time to time by mutual agreement of the Department of Public Safety Transportation and Parking and UNC Healthcare Systems.
+The maximum daily parking fee for the Dogwood Parking Deck listed in Section 3-4 may be changed from time to time by mutual agreement of the Department of Transportation and Parking and UNC Healthcare Systems.